FirebirdSQL/Butler/rfc/9/FBDP.rst

 :data_pipe:
   MANDATORY Data Pipe Identification.
 The value MAY be arbitrary, but it is RECOMMENDED to use structured names, or *uuid* values in hexadecimal string representation.

-:pipe_stream:
+:pipe_socket:
-  MANDATORY Data Pipe stream Identification.
+  MANDATORY Data Pipe socket Identification.
 Any implementation MUST support next values:

-  - 0 = UNKNOWN data stream.
+  - 0 = UNKNOWN data soscket.
 Not a valid option, defined only to handle undefined value.
-  - 1 = INPUT data stream
+  - 1 = INPUT data socket
-  - 2 = OUTPUT data stream
+  - 2 = OUTPUT data socket

 :data_format:
   Specification of format for user data transmitted in DATA messages.
 The value MAY be arbitrary, but it is RECOMMENDED that the data format specification be determined by the open specification.